psteiwer/DataDrivenAlerts/README.md

 # Adding the Custom Action to a Widget
 Now that the Custom Action has been configured, a new control can be added to use DataDrivenAlerts.

 In the Control Wizard, the new custom action can be selected in the "Action" dropdown.
-It will be called "DataDrivenAlert" (or your custom name).
+It will be called "DataDrivenAlert".
 If a User-defined Icon was defined, it will be available in the "Control Label or Icon" dropdown.
 After selecting OK, the custom action will be added to your Widget.